 Shadow Forged Steel

 “I’m not going to hurt you.”
 He said backing away from the dragon, his eyes flickering back and forth from Lessa to the creature.
 The rumbling growl stopped as Lessa looked the teen up and down.
 A sword dripping with blood was held in his hand. slowly, his eyes on the dragon, he knelt to wipe the blade on the moss and carefully sheath it at his side.

 “Were you hurt?”
 He asked turning once again to Lessa.

-Despite the pounding in her head and the bruises she felt forming along her side and shoulder she shook her head and turned her attention to Brody.
+Despite the pounding in her head and the bruises she felt forming along the side of her body she shook her head and turned her attention to Brody.
 “Are you okay?”
 She asked as she held him slightly away from her, looking for blood or bruises.

 “No.” The young boy shook his head as he wiped his eyes.
 “I want to go home.”
 He said once again starting to sob.
 Brody was terrified but not broken.
 That was Lessa’s only relief.

 “I know kiddo.
 I know.”
 Lessa held him close, patting his back and looking around.
 She deliberately ignored the bodies of the men that were lying on the ground.

 She noticed that they were surrounded by enormous moss covered trees.
 Each of them taller and thicker than a redwood, stories overhead, their branches were full of dancing leaves the size of Lessa’s torso.
 The color of it all was amazing, every color distinctly its own, as if painted by a master artist.